gianarb/gianarb.github.com/_posts/2017-10-20-from-docker-to-moby.markdown

 also there from a lot of year.
 LXD is one of the first project that mentioned container but the API wasn't really friendly and only few people are using it.

-Docker created a clean and usable api that human been are happy to use.
+Docker created a clean and usable api that human beings are happy to use.
 It created an ecosystem with an amazing and complete UX.
 Distribution, Dockerfile, `docker run`, `docker image` and so on.

 That's what Docker is, in my opinion.
 Other than a great community and a fast growing company.

-What Docker is doing with Moby is to give the ability at competitors, startups, new projects to join the ecosystem that we built in all these 4 years.
+What Docker is doing with Moby is to give the ability to competitors, startups, new projects to join the ecosystem that we built in all these 4 years.

 Moby in other hands is giving the ability at Docker to take ownership of the clean and usable experience.
-The `Docker CLI` that we know and use every day will stay open source, but not part of the moby project.
+The `Docker CLI` that we know and use every day will stay open source, but not the moby project's part.
 It will be owned by Docker.
 As I wrote above, the code is already moved out.

-Moby gives the ability at other companies and organisations to build their user interface based on what they need.
+Moby allows other companies and organisations to build their user interface based on what they need.
 Or to build their product on top of a open source project designed to be modular.